JustinSigSys/internet-basic/README.md

 Below is a sample tasks.json file that should allow you to register and compile internet basic files, as well as set up your console.exe to point to the proper comet executables.

+In order to get your tasks file set up, we will need to make use of the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), which allows us to access VS Code's functionality through typing and selecting the commands we are interested in.
+To use the Command Palette, start by pressing ```CTRL-SHIFT-P```, which will bring up a box with a cursor inside, and a drop-down list of options.
+As you type, VS Code will display any commands that match.
+For instance, after typing "build" in the Command Palette, the drop-down list will contain options for "Tasks: Run Build Task" as well as "Tasks: Configure Default Build Task" (which we will use below).

+Note: When you first open the Command Palette with ```CTRL-SHIFT-P```, the text field already contains a right bracket ">" which specifies that VS Code is searching for matching commands.
+If you start typing any of the commands below and file names start showing up instead, or you do not see the proper commands in the drop-down list, make sure you haven't accidentally removed the ">" from the beginning of the text field.

+So let's get started by setting up your tasks.json file.

 In order to open the tasks.json file:
 * Press ```CTRL-SHIFT-P``` to bring up the Command Palette
-* Click "Tasks: Open User Tasks"
+* Type/select "Tasks: Open User Tasks"
-* tasks.json should now be open - add the following code
+* tasks.json should now be open - add the code at the bottom of this section
 * Save tasks.json

-You can now run the tasks by pressing ```CTRL-SHIFT-P``` then selecting "Run task" and selecting the appropriate task.
+Verify the tasks were set up:
+* Press ```CTRL-SHIFT-P``` to bring up the Command Palette
+* Type/select "Tasks: Run Task"
+* You should see and be able to select the following tasks:
+    - IB Compile - compiles the current open Internet Basic file
+    - IB Register File - registers the current file in Comet
+    - IB Comet Setup - specify the path and arguments used to launch Comet (if it is not already open when running tasks)

-You can also specify your default build task to be the "IB Compile" task, which will allow you to press ```CTRL-SHIFT-B``` to automaticaly compile the current file.
+Next, if you want to set up the shortcut ```CTRL-SHIFT-B``` to compile the current open file:

-Remember to replace the path to console.exe with your specific path - usually in the comet installation folder.
+* Press ```CTRL-SHIFT-P``` to bring up the Command Palette
+* Type/select "Tasks: Configure Default Build Task"
+* Select "IB Compile" from the subsequent drop-down list

+That's it!
+You should be all set to compile IB programs using Visual Studio Code.

 ```
 {
+    // Remember to replace the path to console.exe with your specific path - usually in the comet installation folder.
+    // For example, "c:\\comet\\console.exe"
+    //
     // See https://go.microsoft.com/fwlink/?LinkId=733558
     // for the documentation about the tasks.json format
     "version": "2.0.0",